yashagrawal8329/AvatarGenAI/README.md

 - **Language**: Python 3.9+.

 ## Phases
+**Phase 1: Research & Setup**
+1. Study Stable Diffusion and how it generates images from text.
+2. Set up environment (Colab, local GPU, or cloud).
+3. Run a basic text-to-image pipeline using Hugging Face Diffusers.
+Deliverable: A Jupyter notebook demonstrating text-to-avatar generation with 3 sample prompts

 - **Phase 2: Core Avatar Generator** -
 - 1. Text-to-Avatar Pipeline
   ○ Use a fine-tuned model (e.g., stablediffusionapi/realistic-vision-v51 or Lykon/DreamShaper)